Berendei: Origins

 The Berindeis were semi-nomadic and have been documented as holding various military positions, such as that of "frontier guards" on the payroll of Rus' lords.
-The Berindeis are mentioned in the chronicles of the Kievan Rus' in the 11th and 12th centuries as "Chornye Klobuki" and, together with the Pechenegs and Uzs, became settled along the borders of the Russian steppes.
+The Berindeis are mentioned in the chronicles of the Kievan Rus' in the 11th and 12th centuries as "Chornye Klobuki" and, together with the Pechenegs and Uzs, became settled along the borders of the Rus' steppes.
 Some rebel Berindei tribes took refuge in territories which are part of today’s Romania.
 Most of the Berindeis remained on the territories of the Kiev and Pereyaslavl principalities, where they functioned as cavalry troops in the region of the lower Dnieper river.

 Assimilation

-During the 12th century the Berindeis were assimilated, maintaining however their own military aristocracy.
-The Berindei nobility were accepted by the elite of the Kievan Rus' state, and towns created by them started to flourish.
+During the 12th century, the Berindeis were already assimilated, but also maintained their own military aristocracy.
+After the Berindei nobility were accepted by the elite of the Kievan Rus' state, towns were created by the new nobility and started to flourish.
 The Berindei cavalry continued to remain active against the raids undertaken by the Cumans.

-Over the course of the 12th century, the Berendeis became assimilated and their state evolved into a feudal principality with its own military aristocracy.
-Berendei nobles were accepted by the elite of Kievan Rus' on equal terms.
-Berendei cities and towns emerged.
-Rus' princes continued to hire Berendei cavalry to defend against Cumans, and also in their civil wars.
 In 1177, a Cuman-Kipchak army, allied with Ryazan, sacked six cities belonging to the Berendei and Torkil.

-After the great Mongol invasion of 1241, some Berindeis moved to Bulgaria and others joined those who had taken refuge in Hungary.
-The rest of the tribes mixed with the nomad population of the Golden Horde, after which they cease being mentioned by the Berindei tribe name by the historians of the time.
+After the great Mongol invasion of 1241, some Berindeis and other Turkic peoples moved to Bulgaria to join with those who had already taken refuge in Hungary.
+The rest of these tribes mixed with the nomad population of the Golden Horde, where after, the historians at this time ceased with the usage of the Berindei tribal name.

 Placename connections

 Some of Turkic placenames in south of Kyiv Oblast and in Cherkasy Oblast, namely Kaharlyk, Karapyshi, Tahancha, Koshmak, are believed to be connected to the Berendei.
-So is name of the city of Berdychiv in southern part of Zhytomyr Oblast, literally of "Berendychi".
+Additionally, so is the name of the city of Berdychiv in southern part of Zhytomyr Oblast, which is founded by the "Berendychi".

-Also there is a village called Berendi in the Serik town of the Antalya province in Turkey, the people of this village are known as settled people "coz"; it is one of the oldest villages in the area.
-Probably they are the descendants of Muslim Pechenegs coz, since they are not called by the name of the nomad cuz people Oghuz Turks (Yörüks).
+Also, there is a village called Berendi in the town of Serik, located in the Antalya province of Turkey.
+The people of this village are known as "coz", or settled people.
+Berendi is one of the oldest villages in the region, and since the word for non-settled people in Turkish is "cuz", the villagers of Berendi are conjectured to be the descendants of Muslim Pechenegs who were also designated as "coz" historically.
+An example of a "cuz" or nomadic people, are the Yörüks of Antalya, who are direct descendants of the Oghuz Turks.

-There are two villages called Berende in Bulgaria which name according to the linguist Anna Choleva–Dimitrova stems from the tribe of the Berendei.
+There are two villages called Berende in Bulgaria, which names, according to the linguist Anna Choleva–Dimitrova, stem from the Berendei tribe.